-This function reference provides detailed information including syntax, parameters, Return values, and examples for each of the over 200 functions used in Data Analysis Expression (DAX) formulas.
+The DAX function reference provides detailed information including syntax, parameters, return values, and examples for each of the over 250 functions used in Data Analysis Expression (DAX) formulas.

 Not all DAX functions are supported or included in earlier versions of Power BI Desktop, Analysis Services, and Power Pivot in Excel.

 New DAX functions - These functions are new or are existing functions that have been significantly updated.